The eight-day Jewish holiday of Hannukah begins at sundown tonight.

 The Maccabees found enough sacred oil to light the temple’s menorah for one day.
 The holiday of Hannukah lasts for eight days because the oil actually lasted for eight days.

-Here are four ideas about implications of Hannukah for modern financial professionals from all cultures.
+Here are three ideas about implications of Hannukah for modern financial professionals from all cultures.

 1. Learning a little about probability is good for everyone.

 There’s nothing like playing with dreidel (or dice, or cards) to get a feel for the importance of risk management.

 The takeaway: It’s nice to win all of the pennies, but no fun to end up with no pennies.

 2. Planning for a wide range of scenarios can be helpful.